blacksheep-crm/xray21/README.md

 # xray21
+# EDUCATIONAL SAMPLE!!!
+DO NOT USE IN PRODUCTION!!!

 Re-visit of the "classic" see-through/x-ray applet demo for Siebel IP 17 and higher, supports DR and RR environments

 Installation: